On quiver representations over $\mathbb{F}_1$: Hall algebras of full subcategories

 \begin{pro} With the same notation as above, each $\sigma \in S_n$ as in \eqref{eq: $S_n$-action} induces a Hopf algebra automorphism of the Hall algebra $H_\textrm{$\wild_n$,nil}$ of $\Rep(\wild_n,\FF_1)_{\nil}$.
 In particular, we have a natural group homomorphism $S_n \to \textrm{Aut}(H_\textrm{$\wild_n$,nil})$. \end{pro} \begin{proof} For $\sigma \in S_n$, let $\phi_\sigma: H_\textrm{$\wild_n$,nil} \to H_\textrm{$\wild_n$,nil}$ sending an indecomposable $\mathbb{V}$ to $\mathbb{V}^\sigma$ and extend to all of $H_\textrm{Q,nil}$.
 It is clear that $\phi_\sigma$ is an isomorphism of coalgebras from the Krull-Schmidt property proven in \cite[Theorem 4]{szczesny2012hall}.
 Therefore, we only have to prove that $\phi_\sigma$ is a map of algebras.
 But, this is also straightforward since for any indecomposables $M,N \in \Rep(\wild_n,\FF_1)_{\nil}$ and a representation $R$ of $\wild_n$ over $\FF_1$,

 is exact if and only if the following is exact

 \end{proof}

-Now, we introduce the notion of a quiver monoid.
+Now, we introduce the notion of a path monoid.
 By a monoid, we will always mean a multiplicative monoid $M$ (not necessarily commutative) with an absorbing element $0$, i.e., $a\cdot 0 =0 \cdot a =0$ for all $a \in M$.